eclipse-sumo/sumo/docs/web/docs/Simulation/Bicycles.md

 - The intersection model has no special adaptations for bicycles.
 This results in unrealistic (large) safety gaps when bicycles are approaching a large priority intersection from a prioritized road
 - The road speed limit is not meaningful for bicycles.
-To [model a speed distribution for bicycles with a single vehicle type](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#speed_distributions), a speed limit corresponding to the median speed of the bicycles should be set for the cycling lanes.
+This is a problem because the [default way of modelling speed distributions is by setting a random multiplier for the speed limit](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#speed_distributions).
+There are several possibilities remedies:
+  - define multiple vehicle types with different 'maxSpeed' for the bicycle fleet.
+This can be done efficiently with [createVehTypeDistribution.py](../Tools/Misc.md#createvehtypedistributionpy] speed distribution for bicycles there are several options
+  - define a meaningful speed limit for bicycle lanes (only useful if bikes always mostly use dedicated lanes)
+  - define [vClass-specific speed limits for bicycles](Networks/PlainXML.html#vehicle-class_specific_speed_limits) on all edges where bicycles are used

 One way for overcoming most of these problems is to control bicycle movements at intersections with an [external control